-Versi-Foam® has a approximately twice the R value, provides an airtight thermal seal, resists moisture and mold, seals hard to insulate areas, adds structural stability, and more - leading to significant energy savings and an overall better return on investment.
-More "traditional" insulating materials such as fiberglass and cellulose are less expensive upfront; however Versi-Foam® offers the better value in the long run.
+Versi-Foam® has approximately twice the R-value, provides an airtight thermal seal, resists moisture and mold, seals hard to insulate areas, adds structural stability, and more - leading to significant energy savings and an overall better return on investment.
+More "traditional" insulating materials such as fiberglass and cellulose are less expensive upfront; however, Versi-Foam® offers better value in the long run.

 Closed cell foam has better thermal properties.
 The R-value with closed cell foam is typically higher per inch.
 Closed cell foam prevents moisture and is resistant to mold.
 Open cell foam allows vapor to pass through is not as durable.
 The appeal of open cell is its high expansion rate.
 Less foam is needed which makes it more cost effective.
 In the presence of moisture, the open cell foam will dissipate the moisture quicker than closed cell foam.